 Kauai Town Life, Art Nights, Museums

-- Hanapepe Art Night – One of the best free things to do in Kauai – The Hanape Art Night is like walking through a free outdoor museum.
+- Hanapepe Art Night – One of the things to do in Kauai for free – The Hanape Art Night is like walking through a free outdoor museum.
 You can soak in the town culture of Hanape by discovering the town’s history and art scene.
 In addition to musical performances and food stands, the Hanape Art Night features exhibitions from local galleries.
 Check out the nearby Hanapepe Swinging Bridge while you are there.

 - Old Town Kapaa Art Walk – Local music, food, and art exhibitions.
 The Old Town Kapaa Art Walk takes place on the first Saturday of every month.

 - Kauai Museum – The Kauai Museum is one of the best things to do on Kauai, and on the first Saturday of every month, admission is free!

 - Waimea Walking Tour – Every Monday, there is a free walking tour where you can discover the best of Kauai with a local tour guide.

 Kauai has a unique identity that sets it apart from the other Hawaiian Islands.
 Get to know the island with these unique things to do for free.

 The Grove Farm Train Day is a family-friendly event takes place on the second Thursday of every month.
 Visitors can hop on a steam-powered locomotive and follow the historical sugar plantation route in Grove Farm.

 The Moir Gardens are a botanical area located on an old sugar plantation and is full of rare plants.

 The locals built this manmade fishpond to catch fish.
 The Menehune fishpond is a well-preserved example of old Hawaiian aquaculture.